ldclabs/ic-oss/README.md

 `ic-oss` is a fully open-source decentralized object storage service running on the Internet Computer.
 It provides a simple and efficient way to store and retrieve files, supports large files, and offers unlimited horizontal scalability.
 It can serve as a reliable decentralized file infrastructure for NFT, chain blocks, verifiable credentials, blogs, documents, knowledge bases, games and other decentralized applications.

+In decentralized enterprise applications, `ic-oss` will be an essential infrastructure.

 `ic-oss` is a file infrastructure service, not a user-facing file product, but it will provide a simple management interface.

 Note that `ic-oss` is still in development and should not be used in production environments.